 Approximate prices for December 2022.
 Source: Federation of Master Builders

 If you work from home, you can also expect better savings.
-Simply being home all day means you’re using more of that free energy.
+Simply being in your house all day means you’re using more of that free renewable energy.
 And the more solar energy you consume, the more you save on your electricity bills and the faster you make your money back on the investment.

 The flip side of being home all day means that you won’t have as much surplus energy to sell back to the National Grid.
-But with energy prices as high as they are and set to rise further, the money you would earn from the Smart Export Guarantee is likely to be less than what you would save by not having to pay your energy provider.
-You’re paying 34p per kilowatt-hour for electricity at the time of writing, but you will be paid a lot less than that for every kilowatt you sell back to the grid.
+But with energy prices as high as they are, the money you’d earn from the Smart Export Guarantee will likely be less than what you would save by not having to pay your energy provider.
+You’re paying 27p per kilowatt-hour for electricity right now, but you’ll be paid a lot less than that for every kilowatt you sell back to the grid.

-You should also aim to use your white goods during the day as much as possible.
+You should also aim to use your white goods during the day as much as possible, when electricity is off-peak and thus at its cheapest.
 If you have to go to an office, work it into your morning routine to run the dishwasher before you go and program your washer to do your laundry in the afternoon.
 Little things like this really add up over time.

 If you want to consume even more of the electricity you generate, it’s worth considering investing in a battery.